Middle Childhood Education

 - ENG 1510, Writing and Rhetoric

 - PSY 1010, Introduction to Psychology

-- Satisfactory performance on the PRAXIS I (PPST/CBT) Test, scores of 172 or above in writing and mathematics and 173 or above in reading OR be exempt form the test because of a composted score of 21 on the ACT or 990 SAT.
+- Satisfactory performance on the PRAXIS Core Skills Test, with a score of 156 or above in reading, 162 or above in writing, and 150 or above in mathematics; OR be exempt from the test because of a composited score of 21 on the ACT or 990 SAT.